hilu1/final-project-books/README.md

 Project Title:
 Children’s Book Trends & Market Insights — A Pathway to Inclusive Publishing This project analyzes a dataset of 1,200 children's books to uncover key trends in pricing, ratings, age targeting, and bestseller categories.
-The goal is to draw insights that can guide the development of culturally inclusive educational materials — such as Amharic books and puzzles — for the Ethiopian community.
+The goal is to draw insights that can guide the development of culturally inclusive educational materials such as Amharic books for the Ethiopian community aborad.

 •	Using Python and Tableau, we explore which age groups are most targeted,
 •	what types of books are bestsellers,
 •	how pricing correlates with customer satisfaction, and
 •	What opportunities exist for underrepresented voices in the children's book market?
-# Re-create the README markdown file after kernel reset
-readme_content = """
 # 📘 Children's Book Market Analysis – Final Project

 ## 📌 Project Overview
-This project analyzes a dataset of children's books using SQL, Tableau, and Excel to uncover insights on ratings, pricing, publication trends, and author performance.
+This project analyzes a dataset of children's books using SQL and Tableau to uncover insights on ratings, pricing, publication trends, and author performance.
 It answers key business questions relevant to publishers, authors, and educators interested in understanding what makes a children's book successful.

 ---

 ## 🎯 Business Question
-**What factors influence the popularity and quality of children’s books, and how can publishers optimize content by age, format, pricing, and authorship?**
+What factors influence the popularity and quality of children’s books, and how can publishers optimize content by age, format, pricing, and authorship?

 ---